 Hedges are always a great addition to any property, but they do need to properly maintained which can be a hassle.
-This is especially evident when you have a tall or wide hedge which is tricky to trim.
-This is where a long reach hedge trimmer comes in, also otherwise known as extendable hedge trimmers or pole hedge trimmers.
+This is especially evident when you have a tall or wide hedge which is difficult to trim.
+This is where a long reach hedge trimmer comes in, also otherwise known as a telescopic hedge trimmer, a extendable hedge trimmer or a long pole hedge trimmer.
 These kinds of models allow you to adjust the blade so it can cut the hedge vertically or horizontally.
-They have an extra long reach, so there is no need to hang off the edge of ladders trying to cut those hard to reach areas!
+They have an extra long reach, so there is no need to put yourself in danged by hanging off the edge of ladders trying to cut those hard to reach areas!

-Do you want a gas, electric or battery powered model?
+Do you want a gas, electric or cordless model?

 Next up we have electric models.
 These models tend not to be as powerful as the gas models, although they are often a bit quieter.
 The most obvious disadvantage to these is you are limited to the length of your power cord.
 You may need to invest in a few long power cords to reach your hedge area, so if you don’t mind the hassle of this, you could save a bit of money by buying one one of these models.